CodeDidim/conversion-tools/scripts/README.md

 ## Configuration Profiles

-Example YAML profiles can be found under `scripts/config_profiles/`.
+Example YAML placeholder values files can be found under `scripts/config_profiles/`.
 They map placeholder names to actual values used by `apply_template_context.py`.